-AIMS partners for two reasons: to increase the capability and capacity that can be focused on the scientific challenges we need to tackle, and to involve stakeholders and users in the design and conduct of the science which will ultimately increase its adoption and eventual impact.
-We engage with both national and global marine science capability, offering joint ventures and strategic alliances to increase the number and scale of collaborative research projects.
+AIMS partners to increase the capability and capacity to solve the scientific challenges we need to overcome and involves stakeholders and users in the design and conduct of the science, ultimately increasing its adoption and eventual impact.
+We engage with both national and global marine science capability, using joint ventures and strategic alliances to increase the scope and scale of collaborative research projects.

-We adopt a collaborative approach to R&D at the national level, engaging early with well-respected partners also able to deliver science at the required scale and relevance.
-These include partnerships and programs like the Western Australian Marine Science Institution, the National Environmental Science Program, the Integrated Marine Observing System, the Indian Ocean Marine Research Centre, AIMS@JCU and the newly formed AIMS@UWA.
-The latter two focus on early career researchers (ECR's) to produce the next generation of marine scientists.
+We adopt a collaborative approach to R&D at the national level, engaging early with well-respected partners capable of delivering science at the required scale and relevance.
+These include partnerships and programs like the Western Australian Marine Science Institution, the National Environmental Science Program, the Integrated Marine Observing System, and the Indian Ocean Marine Research Centre.
+Three initiatives with universities located in the cities where we locate our scientists and facilities, AIMS@JCU, AIMS@UWA and a new AIMS@CDU, focus on early career researchers (ECR's) to produce the next generation of marine scientists.